LegendaryGuard/BFP/README.md

 - Windows:

-Execute `make_qvms.bat` to compile qvms, keep in mind you must be in the repository directory to execute these .bat files.
+Execute `build.bat` to compile qvms, keep in mind you must be in the repository directory to execute these .bat files.

-Once compiled successfully, look into `binaries` directory and copy qvms into `baseq3/vm/` Q3 game directory. <br/>
-Alternatively, copy `pak9.pk3` inside `binaries` directory and paste inside `baseq3/` or mod Q3 game directory.
+Once compiled successfully, look for `pak9.pk3`, copy and paste into `baseq3/` or mod Q3 game directory.

 <br/><br/>